Index or Summary of Anchor Links on Your Site

 Throughout the article I talked about making summaries manually and my great refusal to use plugins to keep the hyperlink cleaner.
 Unfortunately I ended up changing my mind and to avoid work and lost time I ended up joining a plugin.

-I currently use the plugin LuckyWP Table of Contents and I configure it in a way that makes the link anchor tiny, without accentuation and equal to the title H2 and H3.
-I don't have much to say about the plugin, if I was looking for one, I consider it the best.
+I currently use the LuckyWP Table of Contents plugin and configure it in a way that makes the anchor link lowercase, without accents, and matching the H2 and H3 titles.
+I don't have much to say about the plugin; if you were looking for one, I consider this the best.

 Anchors in giant summaries using Text Editor